Calls for Proposals

 For questions and further information about Bernina, please contact: Dr. Henrik Lemke

-The first Cristallina-MX experimental station is called SwissMX (Serial WIth Solid-Support MX), a fixed-target setup designed for high-throughput SFX and SFX pump-probe.
-SwissMX has been commissioned with an in-air sample environment since May 2022 and is currently available for users.
+The Cristallina-MX experimental station is a fixed-target setup designed for high-throughput SFX and SFX pump-probe.

-Our standard SFX beamtime configurations are: X-ray photon energy of 12 keV with standard bandwidth (0.15 % SASE), nano-second laser excitation between 410 nm - 700 nm (if required), Jungfrau 8M detector and either MISP or SOS chips.
-Max beamtime length will be 2 days (6 shifts).
-Please indicate if you would only like 0.5/1 shifts for non-pump-probe SFX measurements.
+Our standard SFX beamtime configurations are: X-ray photon energy of 12 keV with standard bandwidth (0.15 % SASE), nano-second laser excitation between 280 nm - 700 nm (if required), Jungfrau 8M detector and either the MISP or SOS chips.
+For short (single-shift), non-pump-probe experiments please apply using the PCS proposal option described below.

 SwissMX